SagarMaheshwary/laravel-nestjs-blog-api/README.md

 | /admin/posts/:id              | GET    | Post details                                      |
 | /admin/posts/:id              | PUT    | Update post                                       |

+Postman collection and environment files have been added to **nest-blog-api-typeorm/postman** directory.

 <br><br>

 ## NEST BLOG API (SEQUELIZE)

-NOTE: This project is incomplete and will not receive any new changes.
+**NOTE: This project is incomplete and will not receive any new changes.**

 After cloning the project, cd into **nest-blog-api** and install project dependencies: